SamueleGerminiani/bash_tutorial/README.md

 The **second character**, is in the same directory as the first one, but in a hidden file.

 ### 1.3.
-Execute a program
+Execute a bash script

 Use cd .. to go back to the directory `exercise_1/directoryB/`.
-To find the **third character**, you need to execute the program.
+To find the **third character**, you need to execute the bash script.
 On bash, this is done by typing 'source' and the name of the
 program:

 ``` {.sourceCode .bash}
 source program.sh
 ```

-You can run a bash script also by using the ./ operator
+You can run a bash script by using the ./ operator

 ``` {.sourceCode .bash}
 ./program.sh